 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 It is difficult to beat Drake University if you want to study Journalism.
-Students who graduate from the Journalism program make around $34,232 in their early career salary and $90,604 in their mid-career salary.
+Drake University journalism graduates make 27.8% more than the standard journalism grad.
 Based in Des Moines, Iowa, this college is a sound final choice for students who enjoy the buzz of a popular city.

 Iowa State University is among your best bets if you're planning on studying Journalism.
 Students who graduate from the Journalism program earn about $32,123 in their early career salary and $74,354 in their mid-career salary.
 The setting in a major urban center is tremendous for scholars trying to find adequate possibilities for social networking, adventure, and life.

 Iowa State has earned a top position for quality of education for veterans and active-duty military.
 Iowa State's fair yearly price is pretty appealing to bargain-conscious applicants.
 Interested in knowing more about Iowa State University's campus?
 Have a virtual tour.

 Simpson College is a great choice for students pursuing a Journalism degree.
 Students who enjoy a more slow-paced life will appreciate Simpson College's location in the small town of Indianola, Iowa.

 About 56.8% of the teachers at Simpson College are full-time and have regular office hours, so they are more available to students.
 Simpson College has an outstanding student-to-faculty ratio of 13:1, so learners have lots of chances to network with their professors.
 For more information, check out the college scorecard.

 It's hard to find a better school than University of Iowa if you want to pursue Journalism as a major.
 The location in a big urban center is wonderful for young people seeking ample prospects for networking, experience, and discovery.